-- 33. "Medically supervised withdrawal" within an Opioid Treatment Program means a gradual withdrawal of the treatment agent using decreasing doses in such a manner that a zero dose of the treatment agent is achieved over a period of time, as determined by the physician, in conjunction with the person served. - 34.
-"Mental health professional" as defined by the Mental Health Law means a psychiatrist, psychologist, clinical social worker, psychiatric nurses, mental health counselor and other such persons, as may be defined by the Director. - 35.
-"Minor/child" means any person less than eighteen years of age who is not emancipated. - 36.
+3335.
+"Mental health professional" as defined by the Mental Health Law under R.I.
+Gen. Laws § 40.1-5-2 means a psychiatrist, psychologist, clinical social worker, psychiatric nurses, psychiatric mental health nurse (PMH-BC), psychiatric and mental health CNP (PMHNP-BC), adult psychiatric and mental health CNS (PMHCNS), mental health counselor and other such persons, as may be defined by the Director.

+3436.
+"Minor/child" means any person less than eighteen years of age who is not emancipated.

+- 37.35.
 "Opioid treatment program" or "OTP" means a service that administers or dispenses methadone and other approved medication as maintenance or detoxification treatment to a person dependent on opioids.
-It provides, when appropriate or necessary, a comprehensive range of medical and rehabilitative services, is approved by the State authority and SAMHSA, and is registered with the Drug Enforcement Administration to use opiate replacement therapy for the treatment of opioid use disorder. - 37.
+It provides, when appropriate or necessary, a comprehensive range of medical and rehabilitative services, is approved by the State authority and SAMHSA, and is registered with the Drug Enforcement Administration to use opiate replacement therapy for the treatment of opioid use disorder. - 38.36.
 "Orientation" means a process to provide initial information about the BHO and its services to persons served and to staff of the organization.
-For staff, orientation includes an assessment of their competence relative to their job responsibilities and the organization's mission, vision, and values. - 38.
-"Outcome" means the result(s) of the performance or the non-performance of a function or process. - 39.
-"Outpatient detoxification" means the medical management, provided through outpatient services, of the physiological and psychological symptoms of withdrawal from alcohol and/or another drug of abuse, to ensure that medical or psychological complications do not develop. - 40.
+For staff, orientation includes an assessment of their competence relative to their job responsibilities and the organization's mission, vision, and values. - 39.37.
+"Outcome" means the result(s) of the performance or the non-performance of a function or process. - 40.38.
+"Outpatient detoxification" means the medical management, provided through outpatient services, of the physiological and psychological symptoms of withdrawal from alcohol and/or another drug of abuse, to ensure that medical or psychological complications do not develop. - 41.39.
 "Person-centered plan" means the written plan that results from a collaborative process between the person served and the service provider that describes the activities and services that will guide the individual's efforts toward recovery and incorporates information collected during the assessment.
-It is also called the treatment plan. - 41.
+It is also called the treatment plan. - 42.40.
 "Physical examination" means an examination by a duly licensed physician, nurse practitioner, or physician assistant that shall include physical evaluation for possible cardiopulmonary, hepatic, neurological, or infectious conditions.
-It should also include a tuberculin test or chest x-ray
+It should also include a tuberculin test or chest x-ray unless there is documented evidence of such a test within the previous six (6) months.